North Korea, China discuss 'true peace', denuclearization: KCNA

 Kim is on his third visit to China this year.
 Xi offered high praise to the North Korean leader on Tuesday for the “positive outcome” of last week’s summit with Trump.

-KCNA also reported that Xi said relations between China and North Korea had entered a new level of development since Kim’s first visit in March and that the agreements made between the two leaders were being carried out “one-by-one”.
+KCNA also reported that Xi said relations between China and North Korea had reached a new level of development since Kim’s first visit in March and that the pacts by the two leaders were being carried out “one-by-one”.

-Kim also told Xi he was willing to bolster bilateral friendship and cooperation, it said.
+Kim also told Xi he was willing to bolster friendship and cooperation, it said.

 It was widely expected that Kim would visit Beijing to brief Xi on his summit with Trump, which included Pyongyang agreeing to hand over the remains of troops missing from the 1950-53 Korean War.